ludwig-ai/ludwig-docs/src/docs/user_guide.md

 - you can provide separate UTF-8 encoded training, validation and test sets  (`--training_set`, `--validation_set`, `--test_set`).
 - the HDF5 and JSON file indications specified in the case of a single dataset file apply also in the multiple files case, with the only difference that you need to specify only one JSON file (`--train_set_metadata_json`).

-The validation set is optional, but if absent the training wil continue until the end of the training epochs, while when there's a validation set the default behavior is to perform early stopping after the validation measure does not improve for a certain amount of epochs.
+The validation set is optional, but if absent the training will continue until the end of the training epochs, while when there's a validation set the default behavior is to perform early stopping after the validation measure does not improve for a certain amount of epochs.
 The test set is optional too.

 Other optional arguments are `--output_directory`, `--experiment_name` and `--model name`.
 By default the output directory is `./results`.
 That directory will contain a directory named `[experiment_name]_[model_name]_0` if model name and experiment name are specified.
-If the same combination of experiment and model name is used again, the integer at the end of the name wil be increased.
+If the same combination of experiment and model name is used again, the integer at the end of the name will be increased.
 If neither of them is specified the directory will be named `run_0`.
 The directory will contain